WhatsApp Chat

 TypeScript

 TypeScript was developed in 2012 by Microsoft.
 Many people confuse TypeScript with JavaScript.
 TypeScript is a syntactical superset of JavaScript, which means, it shares similarities with JavaScript with respect to features but the tightness of the syntax is increased compared to JavaScript.
 Programmers coming from an object-oriented background should find it easy to learn TypeScript.
 It is required to learn the basics of JavaScript first to understand the concepts of TypeScript.
-With the help of TypeScript, we can make powerful web applications with ease.
+With the help of TypeScript, we can easily build powerful custom web applications.

 C/C++